Prepayment meters

 Prepayment meters can be an easy way to budget, however, they are usually more expensive to use than a standard credit meter.

 If you have a prepayment meter, you can request it to be exchanged to a standard meter.
-To do this:
+To do this, call your supplier and ask for a standard meter to be installed.
+You will need to pass a credit rating check.
+Usually a new meter can be installed for no charge.

 What is a standing charge?

-image of couple reading billsA standing charge is the cost of having a gas and electricity supply, then you pay usage charges on top.
+A standing charge is the cost of having a gas and electricity supply, then you pay usage charges on top.

-Even if you don’t use any gas or electric you still need to top up your meter on a regular basis as you will still receive a daily standing charge.
+Even if you don’t use any gas or electric, you still need to top up your meter on a regular basis as you will still receive a daily standing charge.

 If you don’t use gas or electric for long periods of time, it may be better to switch to a supplier that doesn’t charge a standing charge.
-Contact Community Switch to check for the best deal.

 How do I budget on a prepayment meter?

-Coins and notesMost people use less gas and electric over summer and more over winter, which can be difficult to afford during the winter months if you don’t budget.
+Most people use less gas and electric over summer and more over winter, which can sometimes be difficult to afford without budgeting.

 Budgeting is simply calculating your annual spend and splitting the payment over 12 months.

-You need to know how much you spend in summer and winter, so here is an example of how much to budget on your gas bills.
+You'll need to know how much you spend in summer and winter, so here is an example of how much to budget on your gas bills.
 We assume this customer spends £5 per week on gas in summer and £25 per week on gas in winter:

-A) Summer = £5 per week (multiply by 26 weeks = £130)
+• A) Summer = £5 per week (multiply by 26 weeks = £130)

-B) Winter = £25 per week (multiply by 26 weeks = £650)
+• B) Winter = £25 per week (multiply by 26 weeks = £650)

-C) Add together A & B = £780 annual spend on gas
+• C) Add together A & B = £780 annual spend on gas

 The annual cost for gas is £780 — divide this by 52 weeks which makes the budget payment £15 per week.